-Here’s our guide to some of the key people in and out of school who can support you and make sure your rights are protected and respected:
+Our guide to some of the people in and out of school who can support you with your learning and make sure your rights are protected and respected.

 Remember that there are other people who aren’t on this list but might be able to help.
-Check out the Get Help section of Reach for ideas of people you could contact.
+The Get Help section of Reach has more ideas of people you could contact.

 People in school who can help:

-- Pupil Support Worker– gives you extra help in class or with other things like getting around the school.
+- Pupil Support Assistant.
+Gives you extra help in class or with other things, like getting around the school.

-- Guidance teacher – can support you with things like planning your learning and is there to talk to about any problems or worries.
-Can also help you get ready to leave school.
+- Guidance teacher.
+Can support you with things like planning your learning.
+They are also there to talk to about any problems or worries.
+They can also help you get ready to leave school.

-- Learning support teacher – helps you with your learning so that you do the best you can in school.
+- Support for learning teacher.
+Helps you with your learning so that you do the best you can in school.
 Also helps to plan any extra support you need.

 People who might visit your school to give you some support:

-- Access officer – helps make sure you can take part in all school activities.
-This could be by making some changes to the school building or how you learn in the classroom, or by giving you info in the format that works best you – like braille, audio or large print.
+- Access officer.
+Helps make sure you can take part in all school activities.
+This could be by making some changes to the school building or how you learn in the classroom, or by giving you information in a way that works best you – like braille, audio or large print.

-- Careers adviser – helps you think about what you could do when you leave school.
-Can give you advice and info about all the choices that would be good to think about.
+- Careers adviser.
+Helps you think about what you could do when you leave school.
+Can give you advice and information about all your choices.
 If you don’t have a careers adviser at your school, ask your guidance teacher for help.

-- Educational psychologist – works with your teachers to decide what you need to help you learn.
-May be involved in deciding what kind of support will help you and whether you need a co-ordinated support plan (CSP).
+- Educational psychologist.
+Works with your teachers to decide what you need to help you learn.
+May be involved in making decisions about your support and whether you need a co-ordinated support plan (CSP).

 People out of school who can support you:

-- Advocacy worker –helps you to share your views.
-Can go with you to meetings about your learning and support, helping you to work out what you want to say and speaking for you if you want them to.
+- Advocacy worker.
+Helps you to share your views.
+They can support you at meetings about your learning, helping you work out what you want to say and speaking for you if you want them to.

-- Children’s rights officer – gives you advice about your rights and helps you have your say at meetings.
-Can help make sure you are always treated fairly and help stop things that should not happen.
+- Children’s rights officer.
+Gives you advice about your rights and helps you have your say at meetings.

-- Social worker – can help you with difficulties at home and support you if you are care-experienced.
-Might be involved in deciding what extra help you need at school.
+- Social worker.
+Can help you with difficulties at home and support you if you are care-experienced.
+They might be involved in deciding what extra help you need at school.